 - Light our candles.
 I have a little brass advent wreath, similar to this, that we fill with candles.
 This is the kids’ favorite part.
 We absolutely CAN NOT forget the candles.
 The kids take turns lighting the candles.

 - We also read.
 Reading is part of our normal evening routine so we’re really not adding anything to our schedule.
 We change the focus, though to Christmas books.
-We read books like Jotham’s Journey and Bartholomew’s Passage, plus lots of Outstanding Picture Books.
+We read books like Jotham’s Journey and Bartholomew’s Passage, plus lots of Christmas Picture Books (these are our favorites).

 - Depending on the year, we may also include an Open-the-Flap-and-Pull-Out-A-Toy Advent Calendar like one of these.